Service Animal Policy

 Handlers must take responsibility for obtaining a dog license from the City of Mt.
 Vernon within 30 days of bringing a service or assistance dog to campus and abide by all other Mt.
 Vernon animal control ordinances.
 Handlers are also responsible for ensuring that animals are under their control and adhering to any College or City cleanup rules and for following Cornell College's Animal Handler Responsibilities and Rules.

-Service Animal: Any dog, miniature pony or simian that is individually trained or in the process of being trained to do work or perform specific tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+Service Animal: Federal law indicates that a service animal is a dog that is individually trained to do work or perform specific tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Other animals, whether wild or domestic, trained or untrained, are not service animals for the purposes of this definition.
 The work or tasks performed by a service animal must be directly related to the individual's disability.
 Examples of work or tasks include, but are not limited to, assisting an individual who is blind or has low vision with navigation and other tasks, alerting an individual who is deaf or hard of hearing to the presence of people or sounds, providing non-violent protection or rescue work, pulling a wheelchair, assisting an individual during a seizure, alerting an individual to the presence of allergens, retrieving items such as medicine or the telephone, providing physical support and assistance with balance and stability to an individual with mobility disabilities, and helping an individual with psychiatric and/or neurological disabilities by preventing or interrupting impulsive or destructive behaviors.

 Service Animals in Training: Individuals training a service animal are afforded the same rights to those individuals who require the assistance of a service animal.
 If you are training a service animal to aid and guide persons with disabilities, you must contact the Office of Academic Support and Advising and comply with the requirements set forth in this Policy.